 What happens next if I agree to be included in this study?

 If you decide to join, you will be asked to sign the consent form.
 Next, brief details identifying you and answering a few questions about your health and medical conditions will be entered into a computer.
 If you are willing to have convalescent plasma you may need 1 or 2 extra blood tests (to check your blood group), in line with standard NHS procedures.
-In addition, another sample will be sent to a central laboratory for measurement of coronavirus and antibodies against it.
-The results will not be available to your medical team and the sample will be destroyed once testing is complete.
+In addition, another sample will be sent to a central laboratory for measurement of coronavirus and antibodies against it for participants willing to receive convalescent plasma or the Mab.
+The results will not be available to your medical team because they are for research and are not validated for clinical application, and the sample will be destroyed once testing is complete.
 The computer will then allocate you at random (like rolling a dice) to one of the possible treatment options.
 In all cases this will include the usual standard of care for your hospital.
 It may also include an additional treatment, which might be given by mouth or injection.
 Neither you nor your doctors can choose which of these options you will be allocated.
 If your condition is severe or should deteriorate, then your doctors may choose to enter you into a second phase in which the computer will allocate you at random again to one of the further possible treatment options (in addition to your previous study treatment and always including usual standard of care for your hospital).